KhronosGroup/glTF/extensions/2.0/Khronos/KHR_xmp_json_ld/README.md

 Metadata applied to JSON objects in the top level arrays ( `scenes`, `nodes`, `meshes`, `materials`, `images`, `animations`) has precedence over the metadata specified in the `asset` property of a glTF.
 A glTF might reference resources already containing XMP metadata.
 A relevant example would be an image object referencing a PNG/JPG file with embedded XMP metadata.
 Note that glTF clients and viewers may ignore the metadata embedded in the referenced resources (for instance PNG/JPG images).

-#### JSON-LD Restrictions and Recommendations
+#### Restrictions and Recommendations

-In order to keep glTF files easily readable without a JSON-LD parser, there are additional restrictions on JSON-LD that are required for `KHR_xmp_json_ld` metadata packets.
-Failure to obey these restrictions may create issues for JSON or JSON-LD parsers.
+In order to keep glTF files easily readable with either a JSON or JSON-LD parser and keep compliance with [ISO/DIS 16684-3](https://www.iso.org/standard/79384.html), there are additional restrictions that are required for `KHR_xmp_json_ld` metadata packets.
+Failure to obey these restrictions may create issues for parsers.

 * [Expanded term definitions](https://www.w3.org/TR/json-ld11/#expanded-term-definition) are forbidden unless otherwise specified.
 * Namespace prefixes should only use the latin alphabet `A` to `Z` uppercase or lowercase, roman numerals `0` to `9`, or `_`.
 * Aliases and multiple prefixes for the same namespace are forbidden.
 * [Value objects](https://www.w3.org/TR/json-ld11/#value-objects) are forbidden unless otherwise specified, such as with Language Alternatives.
-* Lists and sets must use the unordered JSON array form.
-The `@list` and `@set` keywords are forbidden.
+* XMP fields containing arrays must use the `@list` and `@set` keywords as a parent to the array, to indicate if the array is ordered or unordered.
+See the [Lists and Sets](#lists-and-sets) section for details.
 * Index, Id, and Type maps are forbidden.
 * Local contexts are forbidden.
 * Language Alternatives must use `@language` and `@value` pairs within an array.
-See the [Using Language Alternatives](#using-language-alternatives) section for details.
+See the [Language Alternatives](#-language-alternatives) section for details.

 These restrictions ensure that `KHR_xmp_json_ld` metadata remains readable regardless if the parser supports JSON-LD.